 The war also inspired soldier and rebel poets such as Kazi Nazrul Islam whose evocative “aesthetics of violence” changed the contours of poetry and created new idioms and metaphors that attracted a huge youth following.
 Muhammad Iqbal, Aurobindo Ghose and Mulk Raj Anand (Across the Black Waters, 1940) are also brought within the ambit of this alternative narrative.
 By asking pertinent questions about not just the contribution of Indian sepoys to the history of pre-independent India but also about their post-war lives, the author questions the equation between nationalist politics and radicalisation of Indian soldiers in trenches of the Western front and POW camps in Germany.

 In this oeuvre which showcases the author’s intensive research capability and academic rigour, Das draws meaning from the most modest artefacts and trivial everyday realities of life in early 20th century war-time India.
 The mass exodus of over one this million sepoys/combatants, non-combatants and professionals from rural and urban India to distant theatres of the Great War involved massive logistics of mobility and communication.
 Das sensitively investigates the lives of families left behind, entire villages denuded of males, some of whom never returned and others who returned traumatised.

-For the general reader, this work of unconventional history and original socio-economic research highlights loss and mourning, anger and pride, patriotism and nationalist fervour by foregrounding colour, religion and ethnicity embedded in the heart of India during the WWI era and its aftermath. this reinvention of war writing poses a challenge to traditional Anglo-European histories of the past several centuries.
+For the general reader, India, Empire & First World War Culture is a work of unconventional history and original socio-economic research that highlights loss and mourning, anger and pride, patriotism and nationalist fervour by foregrounding colour, religion and ethnicity embedded in the heart of India during the WWI era and its aftermath. this reinvention of war writing poses a challenge to traditional Anglo-European histories of the past several centuries.